FengD/meta-test-layer/README.md

 TARGET_CC_ARCH += "${LDFLAGS}"
 ```

 * 2.4.3.
-Fill the code and makefile to the .c and Makefile
+Fill in the code and makefile to the .c and Makefile

 ``` c
 // C++